QBDev0ps/DevOps-Cloud-projects/Project4.md

 Selecting the **Source** setting as **0.0.0.0/0** means we can access our server from any IP address. i.e. both locally and from the internet.

-To verify that the apache2 webpage is accessible locally from our ubuntu machine, we run the following command:
+To verify that the nginx webpage is accessible locally from our ubuntu machine, we run the following command:

 **`$ curl http://localhost:80`**   or  **`$ curl http://127.0.0.1:80`**